cuyu/nginx-lb/README.md

 A docker image to start a load balancer (with [sticky](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) module) using Nginx.

-*Since we use the third-party module ([sticky](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng)), the Nginx must be compiled from the source.*
+*Since we use the third-party module ([sticky](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng)), the Nginx must be compiled from the source.
+To reduce more image size, maybe we can copy the compiled files into the images directly (so we do not install C/C++ compiler in the image).*

 ### Use